ros2hp/grmgr/README.md

 ## Why grmgr?

-**_grrmgr_** is only relevant to application's that employ some level of parallel computing.
+**_grmgr_** is only relevant to application's that employ some level of parallel computing.
 The more parallel components an application employees the bigger the potential benefits of **_grmgr_** .

 The initial benefit is reduced coding effort when implementing a **_dop_** - as evident from the coding examples below.
-However, the biggest benefit, may be, that it adds the dynamic throttling capability to an application as mentioned in the previous section.
-When using **_grrmgr_**, an application can respond, in realtime, to any scale up or scale down event sent from some monitoring agent, either internal or external to the application.
+However, the biggest benefit may be the dynamic throttling capability it adds to an application, as mentioned in the previous section.
+When using **_grmgr_**, an application can respond, in realtime, to any scale up or scale down event sent from some monitoring agent, either internal or external to the application.
 For example, a system monitor could send a scale down message to an application in response to a CPU overload alert.
 Similarly, the system monitor could send a "scale up" message to the application during periods of lower CPU usage.
-When an internal application metric is exceeded, such as the number of entries in an input buffer, the  application can immediately respond by sending a "scale up" event to **_grrmgr_** which would then apply more appropriate **_dop_** levels to all or some key parallel components.
+When an internal application metric is exceeded, such as the number of entries in an input buffer, the  application can immediately respond by sending a "scale up" event to **_grmgr_** which would then apply more appropriate **_dop_** levels to all or some key parallel components.

-**_grrmgr_** could also send regular **_dop_** status reports to an "application dashboard" for display purposes or recording in a database for later analysis.
+**_grmgr_** could also send regular **_dop_** status reports to an "application dashboard" for display purposes or recording in a database for later analysis.

-That is the big picture view of **_grrmgr_**.
-In its current guise it has no hooks into any system monitors or dashboards.
-However when operating in the cloud this is simple a matter of engaging one or two API calls.
-In the case of AWS, for example, adding a single API from the SNS service to **_grrmgr_** is all that is necessary for **_grrmgr_** to be a target for any configured CloudWatch alerts.
-So easy.
+That is the big picture view of **_grmgr_**.
+In its current guise it has no hooks into system monitors or dashboards.
+However when operating in the cloud this is simple a matter of engaging one or two API calls from the relevant services of the cloud vendor.
+In the case of AWS, for example, implementing a single API to the SNS service into **_grmgr_** is sufficient to get it responding to CloudWatch alerts.
+Too easy.

 ## **_grmgr_** Startup and Shutdown